 Transfer roast to a platter, cover with foil and keep warm in a 200° oven.

 Carefully pour the juice into a measuring cup and let the fat rise to the top.
 Skim the fat off the top and add it to a frying pan.
 You will be adding the rest of the juice so it doesn’t have to be exact.

 Over medium to medium-high heat add flour and whisk while it cooks for about a minute.
 It will be sort of like a paste.
 Pour the rest of the liquid in slowly while whisking it and continue to whisk it until all of the lumps come out.
 Cook until thickened, about 5 minutes.

 One of the most important elements of this dish is to pick the right roast.
 This is something I struggled with when I first started cooking.
-The cut of meat to buy for this meal is Chuck Pot Roast.
+There are many different types of roast and the best cut of meat to buy for this meal is Chuck Pot Roast.
 This particular cut has the right marbling of fat.

 When you are selecting beef roast, fat is flavor!
 This beautiful marbling also makes the meat so tender.